 |Visual Studio 2013 or Visual Studio 2015||Hosted|

-Then, while editing your build definition, on the Options or General tab or Process step, for the Agent queue, select the queue you decided on.
+Then, while editing your build pipeline, on the Options or General tab or Process step, for the Agent queue, select the queue you decided on.

 Notes on choosing Hosted macOS: